 If the chemical is known to cause corrosion or eat away at metals, and it gets in contact with your carabiner, retire it.
 Corrosion usually occurs first where the steel pins/rivets come in contact with the aluminum carabiner body, but clean pins don’t ensure there isn’t damage elsewhere.

-Spilling fuel on your carabiner and wiping it off instantly, is not the issue.
+Spilling fuel on your carabiner and quickly wiping it off is not an issue.
 The issue is if your carabiner is stored in an area with direct contact to the chemical or chemical fumes.

 This is also why you should never store your gear on the floor of your garage or the back of your car.
 Who knows what was spilled there before and is still around.
 Rule of thumb: don’t put your gear in the same places you transport a car battery, lawn mower, refill tank of gas, etc.

-Here is an example of what happens storing mixed metals + damn conditions in a sealed container (these hard goods spent 1.5 years together):
+Here is an example of what happens storing mixed metals + damp conditions in a sealed container (these hard goods spent 1.5 years together):

 Is my carabiner too old to use and climb on?

-If you have gear from 40 years ago, it’s possible the craftsmanship wasn’t going through the same quality control, so definitely check for cracking and ensure the rivets are still in great shape aka: Check for all the above reasons of when to retire a carabiner.
+If you have gear from 40 years ago, it’s very possible the craftsmanship did not have a high level quality control, or the materials were not pure, so definitely check for cracking and ensure the rivets are still in great shape, aka: Check for all the above reasons of when to retire a carabiner.

 Should I retire a dropped carabiner?

-A dropped aluminum carabiner should be perfectly fine, even if it drops over 20 or even 100 feet, as long as the gate still functions correctly, the steel pin/rivet didn’t get smashed, there is no other obvious damage (like a blatantly cracked nose), or it’s not deformed in any other way.
+A dropped aluminum carabiner should be perfectly fine, even if it drops over 20 or even 100 feet, as long as the gate still functions correctly, the steel pin/rivet didn’t get smashed, there is no other obvious damage (like a blatantly cracked nose), or deformation.

 There are rumors about retiring your carabiner if it’s been dropped because of potentially invisible “micro fissures” or “micro cracks.”
 We have seen no evidence that this is true for aluminum carabiners.
 Steel is a much harder metal and is more prone to cracking and may be where the rumors originally started (when steel was a more common carabiner material).